 The decision to become an SPCA was made after a lot of soul searching by our Board of Directors.
 Resources (both manpower and monetary) for investigating and prosecuting animal cruelty and neglect cases are limited in our community.
 We know that by becoming an SPCA, complete with Humane Peace Officers, we will be able to assist our local law enforcement with investigating and prosecuting animal abuse, bringing knowledge, hands, and funding to the table.

 The purpose of the Regional SPCA is to take care of any and all dogs which find themselves coming through its doors.
 Many dogs that enter Regional are just visiting – they are quickly reunited with their families after going on a grand adventure outside of the house.
 But for those whose owners never come, or for those who were not taken care of, the shelter is a place of love and healing until their forever homes are found.
-The shelter is so small we are often unable to take surrenders and we have no safe space for cats.
+The shelter is so small we are often unable to take surrenders and we have no safe space for cats, although we help when we can when there an available foster.

 Ultimately, we will still be constructing, funding, operating, and maintaining a new animal shelter with an on-site spay-neuter clinic in our community to best serve the animals in the region.
 There is still a dire need for help in the stray and unwanted animal population.
 It is our goal to provide immediate shelter and care for any and all homeless or abused animals and shelter them until such time as they are redeemed to their owners, adopted into new families.
 We intend to provide services 24 hours a day, 7 days a-week, and respond to the public and municipalities that we serve.

 Also, by actively seeking grants and funding, we hope to help reduce the stray animal population to zero by participating in any spay/neuter programs available and to actively promote education, training, and public awareness.
 The new shelter will have space for education classes and the facilities for on-site low cost spay/neuter, rabies, and microchip clinics.